For best experience please turn on javascript and use a modern browser!

 Changing the World

-David Krakauer (Hawaii, 1967) is an evolutionary biologist, Professor of complex systems, and since 2015, President of the Santa Fe Institute in New Mexico (SFI).
-He feels at home there, a place he has always dreamed of.
-In 2012, Krakauer was named by Wired Magazine as one of fifty people “who will change the world”.
+David Krakauer (Hawaii, 1967) is an evolutionary biologist, professor of complex systems, and since 2015 president of the Santa Fe Institute in New Mexico (SFI).
+After an impressive academic career, he now feels at home at SFI, a place he once dreamed of but didn't dare hope really existed.
+In 2012, Krakauer was named by Wired Magazine as one of fifty people who "will change the world.”

 In what way does SFI connect research fields in the study of living systems?

-“In Gestalt Theory, there is a distinction between figure and ground.
+"In Gestalt theory there is a distinction between figure and ground.
 A figure is something in the physical world and the ground is the underlying mechanism.
 In most scientific disciplines, the figure is the starting point.
-You study, for example, a part of the brain or a particular microbe.
-But we reverse it.
-We do not start from the figure, but from the ground.
+You then study, for example, a part of the brain or a certain microbe.
+But we turn it around.
+We don't start from the figure, but from the ground.
 Take a concept like information or energy.
-If you study that, and then look for case studies in the physical world, you can talk to many more people.
-For example, information plays a role in the brain, but also in large language models.”
+If you investigate that, and then look for case studies in the physical world, then you can talk to many more people.
+Information plays a role in the brain, but also in large language models, for example.”

 How do universities deal with such connections?

-“This type of science has institutional implications.
-A faculty or a discipline no longer provides the right structure for it.
-In fact, the faculty is a stumbling block.
-You can spend all your time convincing people to collaborate.
+"This kind of science has institutional implications.
+A faculty or a discipline no longer provides the right structure for this.
+In fact: the faculty is a stumbling block.
+You can spend all your time convincing people that they should collaborate.
 But I don't like the language of interdisciplinarity.
-To me, it's a Lego model of science.
-It says: here are the Lego bricks, now glue them together and build a nice castle.
-As if it's about combining what already exists.
-The new thing isn't a combination of Lego bricks at all, maybe it's not even a brick.
-That's why we work without faculties or departments.”
+For me this implies a Lego model of science.
+It says: here are the Lego blocks, now go glue them together and build a nice castle.
+As if it's about a combination of what already exists.
+The new thing is not a combination of Lego blocks at all, maybe it's not even a block.
+We therefore work without faculties or departments."

-Does this also mean that the scientific process itself needs to be adjusted?
+At university you can advance your career faster by becoming a specialist.
+Does this also mean that the scientific process itself must be adapted?

-“It depends on what you consider the scientific process.
-In my view, it's a systematic way of enhancing curiosity, experimenting, and verification.
+"It depends on what you consider the scientific process.
+In my view, it's about a systematic way of strengthening curiosity, experimentation and verification.
 Essentially, it's what a child does every day.
-Perhaps a bit amplified, but not much.
-So, I don't think it's the scientific process that needs adjusting, but rather the institutionalization and professionalization of the scientific process.”
+A bit enhanced perhaps, but not much.
+So I don't think it's about the scientific process that needs to be adapted, but about the institutionalization and professionalization of the scientific process.

-“In statistics, you use the terms ‘explore’ and ‘exploit’.
-Exploitation has acquired a negative connotation, but this is the idea.
-Exploration is done by looking around; you survey a whole landscape, so to speak.
-When you discover what you want to investigate further, then you start digging, exploiting it.
-You dig and dig until you hit groundwater.”
+"In stochastics [a mathematical theory] you use the terms 'explore' and 'exploit'.
+Exploit has gotten a negative connotation, but this is the idea: You explore by looking around you; you survey an entire landscape as it were.
+When you then discover what you want to investigate further, then you go dig there, the exploiting.
+You dig and dig until you hit groundwater.

-“In science, we have found all the places where we think we want to dig.
+"In science we have found all the places where we think we want to dig.
 But now we spend almost all our time just digging.
-We have started digging in physics, in literature, in chemistry, in geography.
-All very important.
-But meanwhile, we hardly explore anymore.
-We do not look for other possible places.
-But what if those other places have groundwater?
-I think we are missing out on a lot of good ideas.”
+We've started digging in physics, in literature, in chemistry, in geography.
+All important.
+But meanwhile we hardly explore anymore.
+We don't go looking for other possible places.
+But what if there's water in those other places?
+I think we're leaving many good ideas unexplored.”

 In this society, it also does not pay to be a generalist...

-“No, the language itself is already a problem.
-Perhaps a generalist is a specialist in a field that does not yet exist or is not yet recognised.
-Generalists are more like pioneers, but for various reasons, they quickly get locked into a specialization.
-At university, you can advance your career more quickly by becoming a specialist.
-When Darwin and Wallace developed the theory of evolution, were they generalists?
-No, their field simply did not exist yet.”
+"No, the language itself is already a problem.
+Maybe a generalist is a specialist in a field that doesn't yet exist or isn't yet recognized.
+Generalists are rather pioneers, but for various reasons they are quickly locked into a specialty.
+At university you can advance your career faster by becoming a specialist.
+When Darwin and Wallace conceived the theory of evolution, were they generalists then?
+No, their field simply didn't exist yet."

 Author: Sanne Bloemink.
 Published in NRC on May 27, 2024.
 Translated by the Institute for Advanced Study.